curityio/mutual-tls-api-example/README.md

 ### Token Binding Verification

-The reverse proxy verifies that the JWT's `cnf` claim matches the thumbprint of the request's client certificate:
+For an API request the reverse proxy introspects the opaque token from the client and asks the Curity Identity Server to return the token in JWT format.
+Then it verifies that the JWT's `cnf` claim matches the thumbprint of the request's client certificate:

 ```json
 "cnf": {